VsevolodPetrowsky/aave-lite-testnet/README.md

 ### "Reserve is inactive" (Error 51)

-DAI и USDC заморожены на Aave Sepolia. Используйте LINK, WBTC или AAVE.
+DAI and USDC are frozen on Aave Sepolia.
+Use LINK, WBTC, or AAVE.

-### Транзакция зависла
+### Transaction is Stuck

-1. Проверьте что достаточно ETH для газа
+1. Check that you have enough ETH for gas
-2. Попробуйте увеличить газ в MetaMask
+2. Try increasing gas in MetaMask
-3. Отмените транзакцию и повторите
+3. Cancel the transaction and retry

-### Тесты падают
+### Tests are Failing

-1. Убедитесь что `SEED_PHRASE` корректная
+1. Make sure `SEED_PHRASE` is correct
-2. Проверьте баланс тестовых токенов
+2. Check test token balance
-3. Запустите `npx playwright install` для обновления браузеров
+3. Run `npx playwright install` to update browsers